What is Befriending?

 💙 We’re here to support you in a way that works for you.

-Who Are Our Befrienders?
+Who are our Befrienders?

 Our befrienders are caring, compassionate volunteers with a shared passion for supporting those affected by eating disorders.
 Many bring valuable lived experience or backgrounds in mental health, offering understanding from both personal and professional perspectives.
 All befrienders complete comprehensive training and receive ongoing supervision and support from the First Steps ED team.

 Important: Please note that First Steps ED services are for people with mild to moderate eating disorder and comorbid mental health issues.
 We do not provide a crisis or emergency service.
 Following support from a crisis team, we require 12 weeks from your discharge date before making a referral into our services unless a professional referral is made by Integrated Community Services (ICS).
-If you need help for a mental health crisis or emergency, please visit the NHS website, contact your GP or for immediate assistance call 999.
+If you need help for a mental health crisis or emergency, please visit the NHS website , contact your GP or for immediate assistance call 999.